EddieKHHo/simDominanceModifier/README.md

 | absFitness | Absolute fitness of individual.                                                                                                                   |

 # References
-Porter, A. H., Johnson, N. A. & Tulchinsky, A. Y. A New Mechanism for Mendelian Dominance in Regulatory Genetic Pathways: Competitive Binding by Transcription Factors.
+Porter, AH., Johnson, NA. & Tulchinsky, AY.
+A New Mechanism for Mendelian Dominance in Regulatory Genetic Pathways: Competitive Binding by Transcription Factors.
 Genetics 205, 101–112 (2017).

-Grieshop, K., Ho, E. K. H. & Kasimatis, K. R. Dominance reversals and the maintenance of genetic variation. *In review.* (2023).
+Grieshop, K., Ho, EKH. & Kasimatis, KR.
+Dominance reversals and the maintenance of genetic variation. *In review.* (2023).